gian-hancock/gian-hancock.github.io/content/posts/02-advent-of-code-2022-day-15/index.md

     A simpler convention would leave the origin at the bottom left corner of the search area in both coordinate systems.
 This would make the conversion functions simpler and remove the dependency on `dimension` for conversions.

-[^pseudocode]:
-    I'll use pseudocode throughout this post to summarise the algorithms I discuss.
-The pseudocode is not really all that faithful to my actual implementations, it's just a useful tool to concisely explain the high level process.

 [^range-exclusion-optimisation]:
     After finding the solution for y, we can shortcut the x coordinate.
 Now that we know the exact y value for the solution, it's sufficient to consider sensors one at a time instead of sets of sensors.